WordFragments and WordML

 Finally, generate the document:

 As well as adding pictures and links, you can include graphic charts, endnotes, page breaks, bookmarks… In other words, most part of the available contents in the CreateDocx class.

 allows to use WordFragments with templates.

 To work with templates you have to use an additional variable, again of the WordFragment class, which saves the elements to add.
-For example, to replace the picture and the link created before.
+For example, to replace a placeholder with a picture and a link.
 After loading the template:

 Create a new WordFragment variable:

 Create the elements to replace the placeholder with:

 Instead of using the object in which the document has been instanced, add the content by calling the WordFragment object:

 Finally, for example: replace the variable VAR in the document: